 For Spot, the priority

 attribute will have no effect in the example.
-We have specified capacityOptimized
+You have specified priceCapacityOptimized

 as allocation strategy to follow the best practices associated with Spot.
 This will make the Spot Fleet launch instances from Spot Instance pools with optimal capacity.